Konstantin Anisimovich Pavlov: Life after war 1943 - 1976

 To avoid being drafted into the Latvian legion, Pavlov worked as a draftsman at the railway administration.
 However, this did not help.
 He could not escape conscription.
-After Germany's surrender, the Soviet authorities exiled K.A.
-Pavlov to Vorkuta GULAG.
+After Germany's surrender, the Soviet authorities exiled Pavlov to the Vorkuta Gulag.
 Fortunately, his medical knowledge proved useful, and he was able to become a feldsher (medical assistant) in the camp.
 Having practically never fought against the Soviets and never held a weapon, he was soon released in 1947.

-He returned to his native Grebenstchikov community.
-However, Konstantin Anisimovich was greatly troubled by the lack of news from his family.
+Pavlov returned to his native Grebenstchikov community, deeply troubled by the lack of news from his family.
 He received no letters from his wife.
 When he asked for the return of at least one son, his wife refused, claiming he had allegedly died.
-He later learned that his wife and sons had permanently moved to the USA.
-A sense of doom and loneliness constantly tormented him, accompanied by feelings of paranoia.
+He later learned that his wife and sons had permanently moved to the United States.
+Pavlov subsequently became lonely, paranoid, and pervaded by a sense of doom.
 (From the memories of Maria Timofeevna Yanson (Emelyanova), a member of the Riga "Circle of Devotees of Russian Antiquity" and a former classmate of Ludmila Trifonova at the Lomonosov Gymnasium).

-In 1950, K.A.
-Pavlov returned to the Grebenstchikov community as a canonarch.
+In 1950, Pavlov returned to the Grebenstchikov community as a canonarch.
 He did not abandon icon painting but painted very little.
-In 1958, during the interior renovation of the Assumption Church of the community, Konstantin Anisimovich painted the image of the Lord Almighty on the ceiling of the church and the image of the Blessed Virgin Mary in the church vestibule.
+In 1958, during the interior renovation of the Assumption Church of the community, Pavlov painted the image of the Lord Almighty on the ceiling of the church and the image of the Blessed Virgin Mary in the church vestibule.

-In his final years, he almost stopped painting icons, which may have been explained by his mental state caused by depression, and persecution mania.
+In his final years, he almost stopped painting icons, possibly due to a deteriorating mental state resultant of depression.

-On January 25, 1976, Konstantin Anisimovich Pavlov died at the age of 69 in a hospital in Riga after suffering a stroke.
+On January 25, 1976, Pavlov died at the age of 69 in a hospital in Riga after suffering a stroke.
 He was survived by his brother, Mikhail; his wife, Antonina Pavlova; and his niece, Iya Asmolova.
 Having served at the Grebenstchikov House of Prayer for nearly 40 years, he was laid to rest at Ivanovo Cemetery in Riga, alongside the departed spiritual mentors of the Grebenstchikov community.